-(10.c) $\mathbf{R}3 = \begin{bmatrix} 1 & 0 & 0 & -1 & 0 & 0 \\ 0 & 1 & 0 & 0 & -1 & 0 \end{bmatrix}$ .
+- (10.b) $R_2 = \begin{bmatrix} 0 & 1 & 0 & 0 & -1 & 0 \end{bmatrix}$, and - (10.c) $R_3 = \begin{bmatrix} 1 & 0 & 0 & -1 & 0 & 0 \\ 0 & 1 & 0 & 0 & -1 & 0 \end{bmatrix}.$

 Restriction (10.a) tests the statistical significance of a single parameter estimate: the coefficient on F in the equation for the first firm.
-(10.b) tests a linear combination of parameter estimates: whether the coefficient on F has the same value in the equations for the first and
+Restriction (10.b) tests a linear combination of parameter estimates: whether the coefficient on F has the same value in the equations for the first and second firms.
+Restriction (10.c) tests multiple linear combinations of parameter estimates: whether (i) the constant terms are equal in the equations for the first and second firms, and (ii) the coefficient on F is the same in the equations for the first and second firms.
+Our experiments are designed so that the respective null hypotheses are always true.
+We chose these three restrictions because they each represent a common type of hypothesis test found in empirical research.

 (10.a)-(10.c) are easily modified to allow for different numbers of firms, N, in the synthetic, Grunfeld-type panel datasets.
 For these datasets, restriction matrices will have 3N columns.
-The analogues to (10.a)-(10.c) for an alternative N value are identical in the first six columns, with zeros in the remaining 3N - 6 columns.
+The analogs to (10.a)-(10.c) for an alternative N value are identical in the first six columns, with zeros in the remaining 3N - 6 columns.

 Results from synthetic panel datasets modelled after the Grunfeld data.
-The first three rows of the top panel of Table 1 (T=20) report results of Monte Carlo experiments based on the Grunfeld data with N=5, testing each of the restrictions in (10.a)-(10.c).
-Each experiment consists of 1000 replications.
-The first column reports 5%, asymptotic critical values for the $\chi^2$ distribution with 1 degree of freedom (Restrictions 1 and 2) and 2 degrees of freedom (Restriction 3).
+The first three rows of the top panel of Table 1 (T=20) report results of Monte Carlo experiments based on the Grunfeld data with N=5, testing each of the restrictions in (10.a) - (10.c).
+Each experiment consists of 500 replications.
+The first column reports 5% critical values for the χ^2 distribution with 1 degree of freedom (Restrictions 1 and 2) and 2 degrees of freedom (Restriction 3).
 The next column reports the average critical values determined by the nonparametric bootstrap procedure described in Section III above.
 Note that these are average critical values because a critical value is produced for each replication, and the table summarizes the results from 1000 replications.

-For example, in testing the significance of the coefficient for F in the equation for the first firm (Restriction 1), the asymptotic critical value is 3.841.
+For example, in testing the significance of the coefficient for F in the equation for the first firm (Restriction 1), the χ^2 critical value with one degree of freedom is 3.841.
 This compares to an average critical value of 8.619 for the bootstrap procedure.
-While this is only one experiment, these results are qualitatively what we would expect: estimated standard errors for the Parks model are well-known for being biased downwards in finite samples, implying that that the asymptotic critical values will be smaller than they should be.
+While this is only one experiment, these results are qualitatively what we would expect: estimated standard errors from the FGLS(Parks) estimator are well-known for being biased downwards in finite samples, implying that that the χ^2 critical values will be too small.
 A similar pattern emerges when testing Restrictions 2 and 3.

 The next set of three rows repeats the experiments, except now the full set of 10 firms is used in creating the synthetic Grunfeld panel datasets.
 Note that the addition of data for the extra firms does more than just increase the sample size.
 It introduces a new set of variances and covariances, increasing the number of unique elements in the error variance-covariance matrix from 20 to 65.
-This exacerbates the bias in the Parks standard errors.
-While the asymptotic critical values are unchanged, the bootstrapped critical values increase to reflect the greater imprecision caused by having to estimate additional parameters.
+This exacerbates the bias in the FGLS(Parks) standard errors.
+While the χ^2 critical values are unchanged, the bootstrapped critical values increase to reflect the greater imprecision caused by having to estimate additional parameters.